KiWilb/MasterThesisMTS-LSTM/README.md

 Notebooks starting with:
   - 00_: data checking and preparation
-  - 01_: training MTS-LSTM models
+  - 01_: training MTS-LSTM models, using the neuralhydrology environment
-  - 02_: Analysing results (CDF curves, maps, performance metrics and high flow sigantures)
+  - 02_: Analysing results (CDF curves, maps, performance metrics and high flow signatures), using the "resultsenv.yml" environment

 Used models:
   - MTS-LSTM from neuralhydrology: https://github.com/neuralhydrology/neuralhydrology